top of page

 photo of Dave Chuter

-Dave Chuter (Vice Chair)
+Dave Chuter (Interim Chair)

 Dave’s involvement in research began after his treatment for oesophageal cancer.
 He joined his local Cancer Partnership Research Group to learn more about clinical trials and to better respond to patients’ questions regarding research participation.
 Through this involvement, he realised how crucial patient data is in supporting and developing new research and effective treatments for future patients.